HypeBlox/windows-12-installer/README.md

 # Windows 12 Setup
- !
 Very pro windows 12 installer, also yes it will contain updates.
+# How to exit the GSOD?
+- Literally press escape button